jphung101/OpenCL/README.md

 # Welcome!

----

 This repo is my attempt to **dive deeper into parallel computing** and to serve as **personal documentation** for myself (corresponding Notion page is pending!).
 I will be covering (in order) `OpenCL`, `CUDA`, and `Metal` on **macOS** and **Windows**.

 # OpenCL

-At this point, I am getting a simple `OpenCL` progam to run on _macOS with an M-Series chip_, trying to understand everything from:
+At this point, I am getting a simple `OpenCL` progam to run on *macOS with an M-Series chip*, trying to understand everything from:

 - All that is needed to properly **compile** (`Makefile`, dependencies, etc)
 - Best ways to **allocate memory** (espeicially for `tiling`)